The Battles of McPhaul's Mill and Raft Swamp, 1781

 Mill and made their attack on the Loyalist force from this place.

 The Loyalists had never dispersed since the capture of Governor Burke, and about six hundred of them were now embodied on the Raft Swamp under Colonels Duncan Ray, Archibald McDougald and "One-Eyed" Hector McNeill.
 Old Colonel Hector McNeill, brother-in-law of the famous Jennie Bahn McNeill [How was he her brother-in-law? did he marry a sister of 'Scribbling Archie' McNeill or a sister of Jennie Bahn Smith?
 Does this imply Old Colonel Hector McNeill was a brother 'Scribbling Archie'?
-I do not believe he was his brother.], had been killed the previous month at the Battle of Cane Creek; and the Loyalists had elevated "One-Eyed" Hector to the rank of Colonel to conceal the fact that the old Scottish commander had been slain.
+According to the 1901 account of his great-nephew Allen McCaskill, old Colonel Hector was NOT his Scribbling Archie's brother.], had been killed the previous month at the Battle of Cane Creek; and the Loyalists had elevated "One-Eyed" Hector to the rank of Colonel to conceal the fact that the old Scottish commander had been slain.
 Col. David Fanning's services had also been lost to the Loyalists for he had been wounded at Cane Creek.
 Tradition indicates that Col. Fanning did review the Loyalist troops as they practiced daily in the military exercises on or near the spot on which Floral College later stood.

 On October 15, 1781, Col. Hector McNeill marched his army down about five miles below McPhaul's Mill and encamped in the woods at the mouth of Brown's (later McDougald's) Branch on the southwest side of the Little Raft Swamp and about a mile above the Lowry Road.
 It was here that the entire six hundred Loyalists assembled.
 After some consultation, they concluded to cross the Little Raft Swamp, and take their stand upon the face of the hill at the Lowry Road on the Northeast side of the swamp.
 There they would "give the Whigs Jesse" as they came out of the swamp, which they would have to do on a causeway which was little better than none.